davidji99/terraform-provider-herokux/docs/resources/formation_autoscaling.md

 ~> **WARNING:**
 Please make sure you understand all [common issues](#common-issues) prior to using this resource.
 Failure to understand them will result in potentially bricking your app dynos.
 This resource is VERY experimental.
-You have been warned!

 ## Regarding `heroku_formation`